Kargo59/dashboard_smartcity/README.md

 ## Installation and Setup

-This project is fully containerized using Docker, making setup fast and reliable.
+This project is fully containerized using Docker.

 ### Prerequisites